search icon

 Here are some tips for finding grants:

-• Look for local grants: Many cities and states offer grants for small businesses, so check with your local government and economic development agencies to see what options are available.
+• Look for local grants: Many cities and states offer grants for small businesses, so check with local government and economic development agencies to see what options are available.

 ZenBusiness’s Grant Program